upandatom96/fake-fan-adam/src/assets/werewolf/wake.md

 - [Back to Compendium](/fake-fan-adam/view/werewolf~compendium)

-Some (not all) Roles wake up during the Night, and some take actions.
+Some Roles wake up during the Night (or Dusk), in a set order.
-There is a set order to the Roles waking up, and that order is sometimes important to find out what happened.
+Knowing this order can be crucial to figuring out what happened.

 The Wake-Up Order number is also noted on the Role Tokens included with the game.